merce-fra/PELCA/README.md

 <p align="center">
     <img src="Images/first_image.png?raw=true" alt="Staircase Curve" width="600"/>
 </p>
 PELCA (Power Electronics Life Cycle Assessment) is an open-source project aimed at assessing the environmental impact over the life cycle of modular and diagnosable power electronics systems.
-The integration of modularity and diagnosability aligns with circular economy principles, promoting practices such as repair and reuse.
+The integration of modularity and diagnosability aligns with circular economy principles, promoting practices such as maintenance, repair and reuse.
 This project provides a tool to calculate the environmental impacts associated with the manufacturing, usage, and replacement of power electronics products.

 This work began as part of the PhD thesis (collaboration between Mitsubishi Electric R&D Centre Europe and SATIE):
 Baudais, Briac. *Eco-design in power electronics.
 Impacts of sizing,